RedisLabs/redislabs-docs/layouts/partials/embeds/backup-locations.md

     - **Use the cluster auto generated key** - Go to **settings** and copy the **Cluster SSH Public Key** to the SFTP server.
-    - **Use a custom key** - Generate a TLS key pair for the SFTP server, copy the private key to the **SSH Private Key** box, and copy the public key to the SFTP server.
+    - **Use a custom key** - Generate a TLS key pair for the SFTP server, copy the private key to the **SSH Private Key** box, and copy the public key to location required by the SFTP server.
-    - The key shoud be added to ~/.ssh/authorized_keys of the user used for backup on SFTP server.

 To backup to an SFTP server, enter the SFTP server location in the format: